How would you define template-thinking? And why is it important?

 How do you approach a creative concept from a template-thinking perspective?

-Personally, I would start visualizing the concept without being held back by any assumptions of technical limitations.
+Personally, I would start visualising the concept without being held back by any assumptions of technical limitations.
 At a later point you can always compromise on the design if some ideas would prove too complex to build or don’t hold up in a dynamic context.